dotnet/docs/docs/standard/containerized-lifecycle-architecture/docker-devops-workflow/docker-application-outer-loop-devops-workflow.md

 ---
-title: Steps in the outer-loop DevOps workflow for a Docker application | Microsoft Docs
+title: Steps in the outer-loop DevOps workflow for a Docker application
 description: Containerized Docker Application Lifecycle with Microsoft Platform and Tools
 keywords: Docker, Microservices, ASP.NET, Container
 author: CESARDELATORRE